martkjoh/exercises_classical_mechanics/README.md

 Exercises in [TFY4345 - Classical Mechanics](https://www.ntnu.edu/studies/courses/TFY4345#tab=omEmnet) at NTNU.
 Exercises by [Jaakko Akola](https://www.ntnu.edu/employees/jaakkoa), typset by Martin Johnsrud.

 To always have an updated version of the exercises, use git to clone the perository, and then use git pusll from time to time.
+If you find errors, or there are things you think could be clarified, don't hesitate to contact me!
+E-mail: martkjoh@stud.ntnu.no